LockedCodeAI/lockedcode/CONVENTIONS.md

 ## Prompt Format

 All prompts to the executing agent must be .md file artifacts.
-Claude never writes code of any kind in any prompt.
+Reasoning LLM never writes code of any kind in any prompt.
 This includes implementation code, test code, configuration snippets, YAML, shell commands, and code examples.
 Prompts direct the agent with goals, constraints, and instructions — never with code.
 The agent has direct filesystem access and must read actual source files before producing any output.
 If achieving a goal requires code, the prompt tells the agent what to accomplish and what files to read, not how to write it.

 ---